buffer/thug/doc/source/configuration.rst

 of malware.

-Thug supports VirusTotal and a default API key is now included in the default configuration file (many thanks to the VirusTotal crew for this!).
-Please consider getting your own API key by signing-up on the service at https://www.virustotal.com/.
+Thug supports VirusTotal and a default API key is now included in the default configuration file (many thanks to the VirusTotal).
 To change the default VirusTotal key with your own, simply edit *src/Analysis/virustotal/virustotal.conf* as follows:

 .. code-block:: sh